Postbox Email Forensics: Investigate Postbox Email Mailbox Effectively

 - STARTTLS

 So the application is secured with prominent protocols.
-Banking sites or online stores pertaining to cash payment use SSL (Secure Sockets Layer).
-SSL and TLS both are used to encrypt the communication channel between systems (server and computer).
-STARTTLS is another way to take upon an existing insecure connection in order to upgrade it to secure connection using SSL/TLS.
-Investigators need to understand these types of securities and encryption in order to forensically analyze the Postbox email header and other related evidence artifacts.
+Banking sites or online stores about cash payments use SSL (Secure Sockets Layer).
+SSL and TLS both are used to encrypt the communication channel between systems (server and client).